 I’ve since adapted it for many uses.
 Theirs, with cottage cheese, was meant to be low-calorie.
 I use smoother, richer ricotta cheese and just a few ounces of gorgonzola, delivering a lot of flavor.
 This isn’t really a “soufflé” in the traditional sense, yet it has nearly the same impact with a lot less effort.
 When I stuff portabellos, I usually end up with extra, which I bake up in ramekins for a quick lunch.

 The ease of the recipe belies it’s elegant appearance, and would make an lovely vegetarian entree at a dinner party.
 The mixture also works well as the stuffing for regular mushrooms and is a simple hors d’oeuvre for a holiday cocktail party.

-I hope you will enjoy the spinach souffle stuffed mushrooms recipe.
+I hope you will enjoy the spinach souffle stuffed mushroom recipe.

-- 1 pounds mushrooms, brown or white, cleaned, caps removed and slightly hollowed out.
+- 1 pound mushrooms brown or white, cleaned, caps removed and slightly hollowed out.
 (Reserve mushroom stems) (or 4 portobello mushrooms, stems removed)

 - 1 small onion chopped, about 1 cup

 - 1 cup ricotta cheese